 Access and requirements

-This service is generally available.
-All you need to get started is a New Relic Insert API key.
-For additional information on limits and restricted attributes, see Metric API requirements and limits.
+The Metric API is generally available.
+You will need a New Relic Insert API key.
+For information on limits and restricted attributes, see Metric API requirements and limits.
 For pricing information or to purchase New Relic Metrics, contact your New Relic account representative.

 Alert on metric data